 Where you can head to buy these:

-Online curator 1st Dibs is our recommendation for online purchase of antiques.
+Online curator 1st Dibs and The Fifth Collection are our top recommendations for online purchase of antiques.
 Alternately, you could go to your trusted jewellery designer to reset stones or sets with history in your own collection.
 Secondsguru is happy to recommend Shikha Lamba – a jewellery designer who can spin magic to your jewels old and give them a new lease of life.
 Shikha has her own online store and ships her wares worldwide.